derf/travelynx/doc/setup.md

 * Set up a travelynx service using the service supervisor of your choice (see `examples/travelynx.service` for a systemd unit file)
+* Ensure that `public/tmp` is writable by the user running the travelynx service
+* create templates/imprint.html.ep and enter imprint as well as privacy policy data.
+* create templates/terms-of-service.html.ep and enter your terms of service.
 * Configure your web server to reverse-provy requests to the travelynx instance.
 See `examples/nginx-site` for an nginx config.
 * Install a `timeout 5m perl index.pl work -m production` cronjob.
 It is used